gazebo-web/gazebosim-web-frontend/README.md

 ```
 docker-compose up
 ```
 > **Note:**
 > Make sure to stop any docker containers that are using ports 3000 and
 > 8000 before running `docker-compose`.
 Also, make sure to use underscores, not
 > dashes, when creating the `gazebosim_web_frontend` and `gazebosim_web_backend`
 > images since the docker-compose file expects those names

+If you're using the docker setup for local development and testing, update the `gz-docs` path to your local `docs` directory in [`docker-compose.yml`](https://github.com/gazebo-web/gazebosim-web-frontend/blob/docker_dev/docker-compose.yml#L7) before running the command.